embobo/cocos2d-x-Deconstruction/Cocos2d-x-Deconstruction.md

 Games are appealing because elements of the game react and change.
 For example the user may control a karate master fighter player on screen.
 When the player lands a hit the opposing fighter might be updated to have a bloody nose.

-> 'User' is a word which here means someone who is operating the machine on which a game is running.
+> 'User' is a word which will be used to refer to someone who is operating the machine on which a game is running.
 >
 > 'Player' is a word which will be used to refer to the in game character controlled by the user.
 >